 In a nutshell

-Combining an intellectually challenging curriculum with an industry focus, studying Law at Salford Business School gives you a grounding in the key concepts of any qualifying law degree and prepares you to embark on a high level legal career.
+Combining an intellectually challenging curriculum with an industry focus, the LLB Law course at Salford Business School gives you a grounding in the key concepts of any qualifying law degree and prepares you to embark on a high level legal career.
 You will study at our Salford campus close to Manchester city centre.

 Preparing students for career success is a priority at Salford Business School.
 Modules are designed around the current needs of employers and the legal profession.
 We also place great emphasis on the development of your professional skills; you will have the opportunity to shadow working lawyers and judges, practise your learning during a year’s work placement and develop your client care skills by helping people looking for support from our legal advice schemes.
 In this way, you learn to put your academic knowledge into practice.

 Extracurricular activities, like mooting and trips, are organised by our student led Law Society, complementing your studies and enhancing your experience throughout.
 Through initiatives like the CLOCK scheme (in partnership with Salford Citizens Advice), you’ll have the chance to offer support to people with welfare benefits appeals in the region, allowing you to not only practise what you’ve learned, but provide help for vulnerable people in the community.

 - Develop the essential skills and knowledge for a legal career

 - Benefit from opportunities including mini pupillage and judicial shadowing

 - Help the local community in our legal support schemes